 "Players may use otherwise-legal non-English and/or misprinted cards provided they are not using them to create an advantage by using misleading text or pictures" is the only written rule that directly mentions misprints.
 Some judges site literal interpretations of other rules to disallow misprints, but others feel those rules don’t apply since they were not intended for misprints.
 The head judge is the final ruling authority at an event so if you want to play with misprints ASK THE HEAD JUDGE FIRST and be sure to bring backups just in case.

-The information provided in the Magic the Gathering Tournament Rules, which you can download here here, only gives us a small amount of information about what misprints are playable.
+The information provided in the Magic the Gathering Tournament Rules, which you can download here, only gives us a small amount of information about which misprints are playable.
 Here are some excerpts from section 3.3 'Authorized Cards' that are relevant:

 "Players may use any Authorized Game Cards from Magic: The Gathering expansions, core sets, special sets, supplements, and promotional printings.
 Authorized Game Cards are cards that, unaltered, meet the following conditions: